Skip to content

 runners_df['eventName'] = event_name

-runners_df['marketStart'] = market_start_time
+runners_df['market_start'] = market_start_time

 # Adjust the timezone from UTC to AEST

-runners_df['marketStart'] = runners_df['marketStart'] + timedelta(hours=10)
+runners_df['market_start'] = runners_df['market_start'] + timedelta(hours=10)

 # Perform string split operations

-runners_df['track']=runners_df['eventName'].str.split(' \(').str[0]
+runners_df['venue']=runners_df['eventName'].str.split(' \(').str[0]

-runners_df['raceNumber']=runners_df['marketName'].str.split(r' ').str[0]
+runners_df['race_no']=runners_df['marketName'].str.split(r' ').str[0]

-runners_df['rugNumber']=runners_df['dogName'].str.split(r'. ').str[0]
+runners_df['tab_number']=runners_df['runner_name'].str.split(r'. ').str[0]

-runners_df['dogName']=runners_df['dogName'].str.split('\. ').str[1]
+runners_df['runner_name']=runners_df['runner_name'].str.split('\. ').str[1]

 # Call the process_market_clarifications function.
 If there no reserve runners running then the boxNumber = rugNumber